fbpx

 An image of a ADA twist scientist book.

 Ada Twist’s head is full of questions.
-Like her classmates Iggy and Rosie—stars of their own New York Times bestselling picture books Iggy Peck, Architect and Rosie Revere, Engineer—Ada has always been endlessly curious.
+Like her classmates Iggy and Rosie—stars of their own New York Times bestselling picture books Iggy Peck, Architect, and Rosie Revere, Engineer—Ada has always been endlessly curious.
 Even when her fact-finding missions and elaborate scientific experiments don’t go as planned, Ada learns the value of thinking her way through problems and continuing to stay curious.

 Not Quite Snow White by [Ashley Franklin, Ebony Glenn]

 Tameika is a girl who belongs on the stage.
 She loves to act, sing, and dance—and she’s pretty good at it, too.
 So when her school announces their Snow White musical, Tameika auditions for the lead princess role.
 But the other kids think she’s “not quite” right to play the role.
-They whisper, they snicker, and they glare.
+They whisper they snicker, and they glare.
 Will Tameika let their harsh words be her final curtain call?

 An image of a blue Lola plants a garden book.

 How does your garden grow?
 Book-loving Lola is inspired by a collection of garden poems that she reads with her mommy.
-She wants to plant her own garden of beautiful flowers, so she and Mommy go to the library to check out books about gardening.
+She wants to plant her garden of beautiful flowers, so she and Mommy go to the library to check out books about gardening.
 They choose their flowers and buy their seeds.
 They dig and plant.
 And then they wait.
-Lola finds it hard to wait for her flowers to grow, but she spends the time creating her own flower book.
+Lola finds it hard to wait for her flowers to grow, but she spends the time creating her flower book.
 Soon she has a garden full of sunflowers and invites all of her friends for cakes and punch and a story amongst the flowers.

 An image of ABC of black history book.